OpenSun3D/OpenSun3D.github.io/challenge/README.md

 ### **Download Instructions**

 In order to download the full training data, you can use the `download_data_opensun3d.py` script.
 This script takes as argument a csv file that lists the video ids to be downloaded, as well as the dataset assets that we want to download.
-We provide 3 different csv files at [opensun3d_challenge/benchmark_file_lists](opensun3d_challenge/benchmark_file_lists).
+We provide 3 different csv files at [benchmark_file_lists](benchmark_file_lists).
 The ARKitScenes dataset provides many raw data assets, but we are particularly interested in the depth images, RGB images, camera intrinsics, camera trajectory (poses), and the 3D scene reconstrucion.

 You can use the following script with the given arguments to download the data (Phase 1 - Challenge Development Set, Phase 2 - Challenge Test Set are mandatory.
 Optionally, if you need to train a model, we provide a command to download the original training set):